MegretMendez/KirbyVariants/README.md

 Description:To create the 4 Kirby Variants, we will once again drag the original prefab to the Assets folder.
 This time a message will be displayed on the screen.

 ![CreatingKirby8](https://github.com/MegretMendez/KirbyVariants/assets/142510070/20e150ac-748d-4aac-9692-840bf90bba63)
+Description: The message will ask if we desire to create a new Prefab or if we prefer to create a Variant Prefab of our TraditionalKirby.
+We will choose to create a Variant Prefab.
+This creates a duplicate of the original prefab but is totally independant from the original.
+We can distinguish Original Prefabs from Prefab Variants because even though Prefab Variants are also displayd in blue with a cube, the cube has one of its faces shaded.
 Part 3.
 Creating Terrain for Kirbys

 PArt 4.
 Optional(Adding water and texture to the terrain)